ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

     *Figure 2.* - An attribute set in the Nix programming language.
   ]

   Being a functional programming language, functions are at the core of Nix code.
-In Nix functions always take exactly one argument and the argument and function body are separated by a `:`, where the left side is function argument and the right the body.
+In Nix functions always take exactly one argument and the argument and function body are separated by a `:`, where the left side is the function's argument and the right the body.
 All functions in Nix are lambda expressions.

   ```nix
   { a, b }: a + b